Today I’m going to show you how to make a natural DIY hair styling clay to create sculpted, stylish yet relaxed looks with ease.

 Drop the organic tag, pass over the essential oils and go with the standard ingredients to save even more money!

-STEP 1: Place the solid coconut oil and the Shea Butter together and melt using a double boiler.
+- Place the solid coconut oil and the Shea Butter together and melt using a double boiler.
 A microwave can be used as a shortcut, but keep it on a low setting for short bursts of about 10-15 seconds at a time.
-Continue heating until the fat and oil have completely liquidised.
+Continue heating until the fat and oil have completely melted.30 grams Coconut Oil, 2 grams Shea Butter

-STEP 3: This is where you should add the 2 drops of essential oils.
+- This is where you should add the 2 drops of essential oils.
 I use Neroli and Ylang Ylang for a fresh, vibrant aroma.
 For a more familiar fragrance, substitute for a couple of sprays of your favourite cologne.
-Mix thoroughly.
+Mix thoroughly.1 drop Neroli Essential Oil, 1 drop Ylang-Ylang Essential Oil

-STEP 5: Once you’ve finished obsessively scraping the bottom of your mixing bowl, leave your clay to stand until completely cool.
-Ensure you leave the lid off for this, otherwise bacteria with shorten the life span of this natural hair clay.
+- Once you’ve finished obsessively scraping the bottom of your mixing bowl, leave your clay to stand until completely cool.
+Ensure you leave the lid off for this, otherwise bacteria will shorten the life span of this natural hair clay.

 - Will produce a relatively modest amount, but remember this will begin to lose its best quality after a few months.